nathanodle/keplermatik_krista/readme.md

 [Keplermatik Krista](https://github.com/mysteriousham73/keplermatik_krista) is a voice assistant that can provide any information from PyKeplermatik in an easily accessible format.

-This assistant is named after [Crista McAullife](https://en.wikipedia.org/wiki/Christa_McAuliffe), the teacher lost in the Space Shuttle Challenger disaster in 1986.
+This assistant is named after [Christa McAullife](https://en.wikipedia.org/wiki/Christa_McAuliffe), the teacher lost in the Space Shuttle Challenger disaster in 1986.
 As a schoolteacher she impacted many lives and inspired children around the world.

 Krista builds on the following technologies: